torryatco/Basilica/readme.md

 ## 1.14.
 JavaScript

-Let's ease into JavaScript with a demonstration and a simple DOM manipulation.
+Let's ease back into JavaScript with a demonstration and a simple DOM manipulation.

 ### 1.14.1.
 Aside: Demo Arrays in Node